sahama/peecp/README.rst

 Peereesook Control Panel
 ------------------------
-this is a framework to Centralized Management for distributed system. this framework use build via `pyramid <http://docs.pylonsproject.org/en/latest/docs/pyramid.html>`_ framework on top of `saltmaster<https://docs.saltstack.com/en/getstarted/>`_.
+this is a framework to Centralized Management for distributed system. this framework use build via `pyramid <http://docs.pylonsproject.org/en/latest/docs/pyramid.html>`_ on top of `saltmaster <https://docs.saltstack.com/en/getstarted/>`_.

 Getting Started
 ---------------